 Note I have set these to use Global Illumination and have not included/excluded anything to ensure the light will bounce around and contribute to the overall mood of the scene.

-Lastly, gobos are a little more complicated in that you need to create an alpha material for the light object, so I have put these gobo settings into a seperate post here:
+Lastly, gobos are a little more complicated in that you need to create an alpha material for the light object, so I have put these gobo settings into a separate post here: